-Your building your own efforts on something that you know is already working, but then at the same time looking for those places where you can do something better than your competitors.
+Your build your own efforts on something that you know is already working, but then at the same time look for those places where you can do something better than your competitors.

 You see where you shouldn’t dedicate resources, and that can be as valuable as seeing where you should.